shermansiu/Photorealistic-Renders/README.md

 # Photorealistic-Renders
 Photorealistic Java renders of a house and the Toronto skyline at night.

+This project was initiated and completed in September 2013.

 ## Screenshots

 Using a Java Simplex noise library, I created these two renders in Java.